Sandeep-0312/mongo/README.md

 2.pip install pymongo

-before running the code copy and  paste the connection link of your mongo and change the name of the mongo files in the place of "test" in the line 24 and 25
+before running the code copy and  paste the connection link of your mongo and edit the name of the database and collection in the place of "test" in the line 24 and 25